brittbowers/brittsbits-bytes/site/content/post/grad_desc.md

 	Here alpha represents learning rate as in the first equation, but we have already solved the partial derivative for the gradient.

-	Moving back to the interview question where the function is unknown.
-We have to use a guess and check method of finding the minimum gradient.
-Therefore, instead of computing the gradient via partial derivatives and learning rate, I will simply specify a step size (as you will see below).
-I will use that step size to check each gradient around the current point for the minimum.
+	Let's move back to the interview question where the (cost) function is unknown.
+We don't have the luxury of computing partial derivatives.
+Therefore, we'll have to use a guess and check method of finding the maximum gradient.
+Instead of computing the gradient, I will simply specify a step size (as you will see below).
+I will use that step size to check each gradient around the current point.

-	This is pretty brute force, but I would presume that your interviewe is testing whether or not you can dive under the hood of your algorithmic vehicle and conduct a bit of manual maintenance.
+	This is pretty brute force, but I would presume that your interviewer is testing whether or not you can dive under the hood of your algorithmic vehicle and conduct a bit of manual maintenance.

 ## Coding the Solution